E-commerce

 Store stock vs web

-Priority rules if the same SKU is sold online and at checkout: without a clear OMS, inventory discrepancies explode.
+Priority rules when the same SKU is sold online and at checkout: without a clear OMS, inventory discrepancies explode.

 Synchronization

-Batch delay versus real time: to be documented for merchandising and SEO of “in stock” pages.
+Batch delay versus real time: to be documented for merchandising and the SEO of “in stock” pages.

 Alert thresholds

-Notify purchasing and merchandising when stock coverage drops below X days of sales for a key SKU.
+Notify purchasing and merchandising when stock coverage falls below X days of sales for a key SKU.

 Cycle counts

-Physically reconcile part of the references to reduce drift between systems.
+Physically reconcile part of the SKUs to reduce drift between systems.

 Multi-country coverage

-The same SKU can be supplied from multiple hubs: the OMS chooses the source based on customer lead time, cost, and availability, not only geographic distance down to the nearest kilometer.
+The same SKU can be replenished from several hubs: the OMS chooses the source according to customer lead time, cost, and availability, not just geographic distance down to the kilometer.

 Seasonal products

-Legal sales dates or limited collections: automatically disable non-sellable lines after a date to avoid orders that cannot be fulfilled.
+Legal sale dates or limited collections: automatically disable non-sellable items after a date to avoid orders that cannot be fulfilled.

 Omnichannel: web, store, marketplaces and partners